Start here for all things distlib.

 - The package distlib.scripts, which allows installing of scripts with adjustment of shebang lines and support for native Windows executable launchers.

-- The package distlib.util, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in distlib.* The package implements enhanced globbing functionality such as the ability to use ** in patterns to specify recursing into subdirectories.
+- The package distlib.util, which contains miscellaneous functions and classes which are useful in packaging, but which do not fit neatly into one of the other packages in distlib.

 Python version and platform compatibility